This is an embedded video from YouTube. By watching it, your browser will deliver personal data to YouTube.

 What happens next?

-At the moment, the petition is being forwarded for opinion to the AFCO Committee, which deals with EU treaties and the parliament's rules of procedure.
-Once a response has been given, the PETI Committee will decide how to proceed.
-It is not clear when exactly.
+At the moment, the petition is awaiting an opinion from the AFCO Committee, which deals with EU treaties and the parliament's rules of procedure.
+Because of COVID-19 and other chaos, it is unlikely that a response will be given this summer.
+Once an opinion is issued, the PETI Committee will decide how to proceed.
+It is not known when exactly.
 Everything takes a long time.
 That is parliamentarianism.